-The Bachelor of Music in Composition prepares students with the fundamental musical skills, technical competencies, stylistic understanding, creative tools, and artistic cultivation to successfully pursue a career in music composition.
-Highlights of the program include strong theoretical and musicianship training, thorough studies in history and literature from a variety of styles and periods, study of compositional techniques from early to contemporary composers, and performance training in a major instrument which includes private study with CBU faculty and consistent engagement with professional performers through residencies and masterclasses.
+- MUS 301 Survey of Music History - MUS 305 Survey of Popular Song - MUS 306 History of Popular Music - MUS 308 History of Jazz - MUS 326 Commercial Arranging I - MUS 336 Commercial Arranging II - MUS 356 Commercial Instrumental or Vocal Project I - MUS 360 Theology, History, and Practice of Worship - MUS 366 Live Sound Techniques and Applications - MUS 386 Audio Recording and Studio Techniques I - MUS 387 Audio Recording and Studio Techniques II - MUS 396 Lighting Techniques and Applications - MUS 456 Commercial Instrumental or Vocal Project II - MUS 496 Internship in history and literature from a variety of styles and periods, study of compositional techniques from early to contemporary composers, extensive studies in music technology, and performance training in a major instrument, which includes private study with CBU faculty and consistent engagement with professional performers through residencies and masterclasses.
 Students in the program will also be required to actively compose and perform throughout their tenure in the program.
 These performances include individual solo performances, a capstone composition recital, opportunities to compose for CBU ensembles and have new student works performed, and collaborative performances in a wide cross-section of stylistic genres.